neophob/j1k2016/README.md

 Compo entry for http://js1k.com/2016-elemental/, demo url: http://js1k.com/2016-elemental/demo/2516

 Random Notes:
-- Regpack reduce the framerate from 45fps to 23fps (ff45)
+- Regpack reduce the framerate from 45fps to 23fps (ff45) [only if "withMath" option is enabled - this saves 5 bytes]
 - Canons alpha values looks different in ff45 and chrome49 ("rgba(255, 0, 255, 0.006)")
 - Mobile browser also looks different (planet alpha value and canon alpha value)
 - Optimized for Chrome 49/Safari 9 on desktop - but works on other browsers too